arjungulzzz/ErrorAnalysis/backend-sql-queries.md

 WHERE
   -- Apply time and column filters from the main UI here -- e.g., ali.log_date_time >= NOW() - CAST($1 AS INTERVAL)
+  -- The filters object may be empty or contain user-defined filters.
 ORDER BY
   -- Apply sorting here
 LIMIT $2 -- pageSize